Part One: Prisoners

 I stay in the shower until someone decides to cut off the water supply.
 Even after that, I sit there in the corner, finding bits of the soap and scrubbing at my fingernails.
 I imagine I can still see some of Brutus's blood there, though it's probably my own at this point.
 The aides in the hospital scrubbed me before they even let me come here.
 I don't know how long that was after they pulled me out of the arena.

 I know it's crazy.
 It's okay that it's crazy.
 I murdered someone.
 I think that pretty much means I'm crazy anyway.

-I wonder if they are going to take my leg.
+I wonder if they are going to take it away.
 It's arguably Capitol property.
 I hate it, but I don't know how I'm supposed to go around without it.
 I doubt they'd give me a peg to replace it.
 A crutch, maybe.
 I could learn to balance on a crutch.
 It's my stupid hand side, so maybe I'd even be able to stand at an easel and paint, though I'm not sure how I'd hold a palette.

 For a long time, I don't bother getting dressed.
 I lurch to my bed and lie down.
 On the screen, Jonadab looks back and forth between Dad and Sarey, and Dad yells, "Go!"
-I can't hear him, because by this point, the power in twelve is off and the feed is coming from the bombers, but I know what he's saying.
+I can't hear him, because by this point, the power in Twelve is off and the feed is coming from the bombers, but I know what he's saying.
 It's what I would say, though it doesn't do Jonadab any good when he finally goes with Sarey.

 Every now and then, there is a flicker in the picture, and a frame or two of Katniss aiming her arrow at the forcefield.
 I'm probably not supposed to be actually registering this.
 Delly Cartwright and I read a story once in literature class about someone who started to believe crazy things because of images he didn't even realize he was seeing.
 It made sense to Delly, but I didn't understand it.
 "That's because you see everything," Dad told me that night.
 "You always did.
 I don't know if that's something to be thankful for."

-I don't know what he means by that.
+I don't know what he meant by that.
 I feel like there are a lot of things I don't see, and a lot of things I see wrong.
 I was sure that when Katniss saw the picture of Gale that she'd understand that she didn't owe me anything, that she could go on living.
 That I wanted her to.
 Instead, she was suddenly in my arms, and I felt like I was her whole world, something I never thought I'd feel.
 I don't know what I see there anymore.
 I thought I saw her loving me last year, but it turned out to be nothing but a ruse.
 I don't know if it's different now.